-There aren't many human trials on rapamycin for aging as yet though.
-One, a pilot study in human subjects aged 70-93, showed that low-dose rapamycin was well-tolerated.
-A trial on rapamycin's effects on muscle in older adults is underway in the U.K., and another called Participatory Evaluation of Aging with Rapamycin for Longevity (PEARL) specifically intended to investigate efficacy and safety of rapamycin to promote longevity is reportedly in the works.
+There aren't many human trials on rapamycin for aging though.
+One in the UK is looking at rapamycin's effects on muscle in older adults, and another in the US called Participatory Evaluation of Aging with Rapamycin for Longevity (PEARL) is specifically intended to investigate efficacy and safety of rapamycin to promote longevity.
+While the results from these studies are pending, the use of rapamycin for anti-aging is becoming increasingly accepted, and in low doses (2-5 milligrams once a week) probably safe.